Luisenschule (Posen): Legacy

 Unlike some other Poznań colleges, also hosted in premises inherited from Prussian schools, after World War II the reborn Liceum Dąbrówki keeps claiming Luisian heritage and poses as an establishment set up in 1830; this is the reading advanced on its official web page and in numerous commemorative publications.
 None of them specifies what the alleged continuity consists of.
-The seminarian teachers’ courses, continued by Uczelnia Dąbrówki after the closure of Luisenschule, were shut down in 1930.
+The teachers' seminars, continued by Uczelnia Dąbrówki after the closure of Luisenschule, were shut down in 1930.
 Uczelnia Dąbrówki operated in the post-Luisenschule premises until the German takeover of Poznań in 1939.
 As after 1945 they were marked for judicial authorities, Dąbrówka was first hosted in few temporary locations until it settled at Plac Bernardyński, in the premises taken over from Liceum św.
 Marii Magdaleny, another Poznań college; considered hotbed of reactionary education, as means of repression it was shut down by the communist authorities.
 In 1967 another thread was discontinued when Liceum Dąbrówki was turned from a girls-only into a mixed-sex school.
 Last but not least, Dąbrówka no longer boasts of a prestigious status; among some 30 Poznań colleges, the school stands around number 10.

 Gorka Palace, which for 43 years (1836-1880) served as Luisenschule premises, was damaged during the battle of Poznań but brought back to former shape; currently it accommodates the Archeological Museum.
 Three buildings at Muhlenstrasse, which hosted Luisenschule for 39 years (1880-1919), were mostly destroyed by artillery fire, also in 1945.
 The only one still standing was repaired and turned into a dormitory for non-resident students of Poznań colleges, recently operational as Bursa Szkolna nr 6.
 Remaining documents, produced by Luisenschule, are held partially in state archives in Poznań and partially in the Dąbrówka Liceum.